 01 of 18

-Flowering trees are among the most prized specimens of the yard, making a bold statement and often heralding the return of warmer weather in the North.
-While trees, in general, help form the "backbone" of the landscape, flowering trees add pizazz to a yard in a way that few other plants can.
-Even if you're already well aware of the value of these blossoming specimens, you'll want to view my photos -- as well as those in its sister gallery, "Flowering Trees" -- to gain a... wider perspective on the types of flowering trees available.
+Flowering trees are among the most prized specimens of the yard, making a bold statement and often heralding the return of warmer weather in northern climates.
+Any tree serves to help form the "backbone" of the landscape, but flowering trees add pizazz to a yard in a way that few other plants can match.

 02 of 18

 03 of 18

 Ivory Chalice Magnolia